-The second important, more specific indicator of location is the Mile Marker.
+The second important, more specific indicator of location is the mile marker.

-Three digit Interstates with an even first number that form a complete circumferential (circle) bypass around a city feature Mile Markers that are numbered in a clockwise direction, beginning just west of an Interstate that bisects the circumferential route near a south polar location.
-In other words, Mile Marker 1 on I-465, a 53-mile circumferential route around Indianapolis, is just west of its junction with I-65 on the south side of Indianapolis (on the South Leg of I-465), and Mile Marker 53 is just east of this same South Leg junction with I-65.
+Three-digit interstates with an even first number that form a complete circumferential (circle) bypass around a city feature mile markers that are numbered in a clockwise direction, beginning just west of an interstate that bisects the circumferential route near a south polar location.
+On I-465, a 53-mile circumferential route around Indianapolis, Mile Marker 1 is just west of the I-465 junction with I-65 on the south side of Indianapolis, and Mile Marker 53 is just east of this same southern junction with I-65.

 A third, key indicator of location is the exit number of an interchange, which complements the mile markers on an interstate.

 The exit number of an interchange is linked to the mile markers, so that the interchange exit number is the same as the mile marker number.
 Knowing interchange exit numbers is a great aid in navigation and trip planning.
 For example, Exit 103 on I-65 (Southport Road in Indianapolis) is at or very close to Mile Marker 103 on I-65.
 If you start a trip at I-65 Exit 103 and your destination is I-65 Exit 253 in northwest Indiana, you know it is approximately 150 miles to your destination.
 Most maps display interchanges.